isabella232/pywps.org/science/index.md

 ### 2016

 - Eberle, Jonas, *et al.* (2016).
-"Multi-Source Data Integration and Analysis for Land Monitoring in Siberia."
-Novel Methods for Monitoring and Managing Land and Water Resources in Siberia.
+"Multi-Source Data Integration and Analysis for Land Monitoring in Siberia." *Novel Methods for Monitoring and Managing Land and Water Resources in Siberia*.
 Springer International Publishing,  471-487.

 - Erlich,Marc, Christophe Coulet, and Arnaud De Groof (2016).
 "Towards improved management of coastal submersion crises–CRISMA-WAVE solution as an example of CRISMA Framework application." *E3S Web of Conferences.* Vol. 3.
 EDP Sciences.